 Office Baby Showers, Birthday Parties, and Retirement Parties

 If a co-worker throws a baby shower for you at work.
 A small gift and a note for the organizer(s) is a class act.
 The same is true for the organizers of a retirement party and birthday parties.
 Alternatively, you can take them to lunch at their convenience.
+For gift-specific baby shower thank yous visit this page.
 Here’s a note you can use:

 Thank you for organizing such a wonderful baby shower (or retirement or birthday party).
 The food and all of the decorations were wonderful.
 With so much to do at work, it means so much to me that you went above and beyond to put together such a fun event.
 Thanks again.